-One of the best features offered by the majority of VoIP providers (often at no additional charge for business accounts) is an auto attendant, or virtual receptionist.
-When you call a business or organization and are professionally greeted by a recording that aids you in reaching the correct person or department for your needs, you’re interacting with this incredibly useful tool.
-VoIP offers a variety of features to improve communications, both internally and externally.
-Due to the mobility and abundance of top VoIP feature offerings, cloud-based phone systems are constantly evolving as more companies choose to make the switch to VoIP.
+One of the best features offered by the majority of VoIP providers for small business needs (often at no additional charge for business accounts) is an auto attendant or virtual receptionist.
+When you call a small business needs or organization and are professionally greeted by a recording that aids you in reaching the correct person or department for your needs, you’re interacting with this incredibly useful small business needs tool.
+VoIP offers a variety of features to improve small business needs communications, both internally and externally.
+Due to the mobility and abundance of top VoIP feature offerings, cloud-based phone systems are constantly evolving as more small business needs companies choose to make the switch to VoIP.

 Virtual receptionist software is a must for businesses regardless of size.
-While their usefulness for enterprise level organizations is obvious, they’re perhaps even more essential for small businesses that must work additionally hard to ensure that their staff requirements remain lean and that they make a positive, professional impression on clients and colleagues.
+While their usefulness for enterprise-level organizations is obvious, they’re perhaps even more essential for small business needs that must work additionally hard to ensure that their staff requirements remain lean and that they make a positive, professional impression on clients and colleagues.

 Auto Attendant Features

 Your VoIP auto attendant makes sure that your calls are connected promptly, in a streamlined, efficient, and accurate manner.
-However, while it may be clear that using a virtual receptionist is a great idea for your small business, not all auto attendants are created equally.
+However, while it may be clear that using a virtual receptionist is a great idea for your small business needs, not all auto attendants are created equally.
 Different VoIP companies’ virtual receptionist offerings may include different features.
-Here’s a list of the seven we think are the most important for any business.
+Here’s a list of the seven we think are the most important for any small business needs.

 1. Professional Greetings

 First impressions count—and you never get a second chance, as the saying goes!
 Many auto attendant software options allow you to either create or record your own greetings or to use professionally recorded greetings.
-If you have the ability to create a crisp, clear professional recording on your own, the former may be fine.
-However, for most businesses, being able to incorporate studio-recorded greetings into their auto attendant is the ideal way to demonstrate their professionalism to their clients and customers.
+If you have the ability to create a crisp, clear professional recording for your own small business needs, the former may be fine.
+However, for most small business needs, being able to incorporate studio-recorded greetings into their auto attendant is the ideal way to demonstrate their professionalism to their clients and customers.